Recommended Credit Score

 To cover general purchases that don’t fall into the Walmart card’s bonus categories, the Citi® Double Cash Card would be a great option thanks to its flat cash back rate of up to 2 percent back on every purchase you make (1 percent when you buy, 1 percent when you pay off your purchase).

 For many, Walmart is more than a retailer—it’s the primary hub for groceries, home goods, auto care and more.
 There are over 5,300 Walmart stores in the U.S., which makes this card offer very appealing.
 With unlimited 5 percent cash back on purchases at Walmart.com, which includes grocery pickup and delivery, there’s a lot of upside for those who do all their shopping at the superstore.

-For those who are not near a Walmart or prefer to do their shopping at a variety of stores, however, it may not make sense to get this card.
+However, if you prefer shopping at a variety of stores or do not live close to a Walmart, getting the card may not be worthwhile.
 Instead, consider adding a card to your wallet that offers rewards in broader categories that match your spending habits.

 * See the online application for details about terms and conditions for these offers.
 Every reasonable effort has been made to maintain accurate information.
 However all credit card information is presented without warranty.
 After you click on the offer you desire you will be directed to the credit card issuer's web site where you can review the terms and conditions for your selected offer.

 Editorial Disclosure: Opinions expressed here are the author's alone, and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, is accurate as of the publish date.
 All products or services are presented without warranty.
 Check the bank’s website for the most current information.